Skip to main content

 1971

 Utah MedEx program founded, later renamed the Utah Physician Assistant Program.
+One of the original 3 programs in the United States.
 Cofounders Hilmon Castle, MD, and Bill Wilson, PhD.

 1971